teodorlu/tabsplit/README.md

   - The first name is the payer
   - The remaining names are the leechers
   - Amount is the first number after the payer

+- Aliases
+  - When line starts with "alias", the line is an alias declaration
+  - Usage example: `alias Everyone = Teodor, Erik, Cecilie, Jones, Jack and Nick`